efabless/openlane2/docs/source/getting_started/newcomers/index.md

     "FP_PDN_HSPACING": "expr::(5 * $FP_PDN_CORE_RING_HWIDTH)",
 ```

-We also need to match the power nets set by `Caravel` by using the following:
+`Caravel` is a chip with multiple power domains.
+We need to match these domains
+in our configuration by updating `VDD_NETS` and `GND_NETS` variables:

+?
+Should we mention "power domains here".

 ```json
     "VDD_NETS": [